 One questions who, what, where, how and why?
 Why did I select a movie or a book?
 Was it totally random?
 Some of my blogs are a spur of the moment--something big (in my mind) has occurred and I realize facts are still emerging, but I want to record how I feel with existing facts.
 I don't feel I have been too far off years afterwards, but do admit that more analysis takes time

 Yes, I am aware that my thoughts are not original.
 I believe all new ideas are just rearrangements of old ideas or ideas off the beaten path.
-Most readers have seen very similar thoughts expressed in very similar ways, but sometimes a reminder enables one to get back on the path or maybe cast a small doubt-- aggregating opinions and facts is common Roger Ebert-- a movie critic and lover was one inspiration.
+Most readers have seen very similar thoughts expressed in very similar ways, but sometimes a reminder enables one to get back on the path or maybe cast a small doubt-- aggregating opinions and facts is common.
+Roger Ebert-- a movie lover and critic was one inspiration.
 I think his interest in trying to understand the world manifested itself in a love of understanding movies.
-He earned a platform and used it to express political and social views
+He earned a platform and used it to express political and social views.

 My posts are popular enough that the odd comments happen, but not popular enough that they attract trolls.
 Pretty well all positive and appreciative.
 I read other blogs, often political and encounter toxic comments.
 Too many are inflammatory, bigoted, ignorant, etc. It is ok to gain some understanding of an opposing viewpoint, but many complainers show little respect for bloggers who have the courage to articulate views and make themselves a target.
 Constructive comments are always welcome.